Ta' Qali: History

 Ta' Qali still fulfils part of its former role as an airfield but the only aircraft that take off from the greatly diminished landing strip are scale models, whose owners make part of a club located in Ta' Qali.
 Today, many of the military huts and buildings have been converted into workshops where Maltese craftsmen produce their handiwork, and the Ta' Qali Crafts Village has become an important tourist attraction.
 There is also the Malta Aviation Museum, which has different aircraft related to Maltese aviation history.
 Before being converted into a recreational park the airstrip was used in the first car races ever held by the Maltese; nowadays the Sport Muturi has its off-road tracks where the annual motorsport championship is held.

 13 Hours: The Secret Soldiers of Benghazi is a 2016 American biographical war movie filmed in Malta and Morocco, for which a large film set was built during 2015 in Ta' Qali.
 The film follows the 2012 Benghazi attack, in which Islamic militants attacked a U.S. diplomatic compound in Libya.

+Ta'Qali Artisan Village or Crafts Village

+The Ta' Qali Crafts Village is a tourist attraction in Ta' Qali, Malta.
+Cultural and traditional artefacts are made and sold within the village.
+As of 2019, refurbishments have taken place that have led to the upgrading of the premises from the nissen huts used in the British airfield, RAF Ta Kali, that was built near the village to larger traditional Maltese buildings.
+The renovations came in at around 13 million euros.
+The crafts village is also the location of the annual festa lwien.